 Getting a driver record cleared through expungement can be possible, although the process will generally require a lawyer.
 An expungement seals the record, removing the traffic violation from your driving record for good.
 In most scenarios, it is as if the offense did not occur.
 Whether expungement is worth pursuing depends on the seriousness of the offense.

 State laws vary when it comes to expungement.
 Some states don’t have an expungement process for minor traffic incidents in place.
 There are specific criteria drivers must meet to qualify for expungement, which also varies by state.
-An expungement application usually requires a specified number of years to pass from the conviction date before the application is considered.
+Typically, expungement applications are only considered a few years after the conviction date.
 Often, expungement is available only to first-time offenders.

 Find out more about requirements for expungement in your state and whether this an option for you by contacting a local traffic lawyer.
 While a driver can file the expungement paperwork with the court themselves, it is a complicated procedure.
 The DIY approach can result in improperly filled-out documentation, which could spell the end of your claim.